TMasak/cerss/README.md

-In the respective folder, [library.R](separable_plus_banded_model/library.R) contains functions implementing all the algorithm from the [paper](https://arxiv.org/abs/1912.12870).
+In the respective folder, [library.R](separable_plus_banded_model/library.R) contains functions implementing all the algorithms from the [paper](https://arxiv.org/abs/1912.12870).

 Script [demo](separable_plus_banded_model/demo.R) shows how the